keleshev/schema/README.rst

     ...
     SchemaError: Invalid year

-You can see all errors that occured by accessing exception's ``exc.autos`` for auto-generated error messages, and ``exc.errors`` for errors which had ``error`` text passed to them.
+You can see all errors that occurred by accessing exception's ``exc.autos`` for auto-generated error messages, and ``exc.errors`` for errors which had ``error`` text passed to them.